 College Park City Council members expressed concerns at Tuesday’s meeting about potentially installing permanent stop sign cameras.

 A pilot program, which ran from Sept.
-3 to 23, installed stop sign cameras at nine intersections across the city to gather data and assess the need for a permanent solution to stop sign running College Park, according to city documents.
+3 to 23, installed stop sign cameras at nine intersections across the city to gather data and assess the need for a permanent solution to stop sign running in College Park, according to city documents.

 The program was conducted through Obvio — a Silicon Valley company that uses artificial intelligence to detect unsafe driving behavior.
 Obvio co-founder and CEO Dhruv Maheshwari presented the pilot results at Tuesday’s meeting and responded to council members’ questions.